 If you’ve ever suffered from ‘“pill anxiety,” you’ll be familiar with that sinking feeling when you realize you’ve run out of your prescription birth control and end up having to run to the pharmacy at the last minute.
 In 2022, birth control should really be easier than that.

 For many, hectic lifestyles and the associated stress may have an impact on their adherence to taking an oral contraceptive pill.
 Health care providers may not always discuss lifestyle issues and potential barriers to adherence when prescribing birth control methods to patients.
-Aside from barriers to adherence, there are many other factors which can influence the best birth control method for each individual such as: cost, frequency required, hormone levels, ease of use, and more.
+Aside from barriers to adherence, many other factors can influence the best birth control method for each individual, such as cost, frequency required, hormone levels, ease of use, and more.

 Pandia Health’s services are rooted in the belief that women should never have to struggle to get the care and medication they need.
 Whether you need medication for family planning, help for acne, or PMS management, they aim to provide expert care so that you can find the birth control method that will work best for you.

 We sat down with Dr. Yen to get the 411 on all things birth control so you’ll feel empowered to make the best choice for your body.

 - The most and least effective forms of birth control